vmware-archive/clarity/_documentation/wizards.md

 Avoid:

 <ul class="list">
     <li>Putting more than one task on a page.
-Pages are easier to use when they present only one step of the workflow.</li>
+Pages are easier to use when they present a single step of the workflow.</li>
     <li>Opening a modal or wizard from within a wizard.
 This increases the complexity of the workflow.</li>
     <li>Putting so much content on a page that it scrolls.</li>
 </ul>

-#### Button Placement

-Buttons in the footer are right-aligned.
+#### Buttons are right-aligned, in the footer

 Right alignment supports the Z-pattern layout.
-This puts the primary button in the rightmost position.
+The primary button is in the rightmost position.
+<p></p>

 <table class="table-noborder">